kaivonafsari/code-challenge/README.md

 # What's Your Mortgage
-Small MVP to retireve data from Zillow API.
+Small MVP to retrieve data from Zillow API.